statycc/loop-fission/README.md

 **Changes**

-The original benchmark program files are flattened under `prog/`

-- some utility scripts may not work because of this change
-- modify `utilities/benchmark_list` to fix

 The parallel programs are in `parallel/`

 - The transformation needs to be applied manually here
 - any filename that start with `_` has not yet been modified

+The original benchmark program files are under `original/`

+- these are in a flat directory now, unlike original source
-- the idea is to then be able to compare these results
+- the idea is to then be able to compare programs in these 2 directories

 I wrote `run.sh` to run timing on all examples with single command